How To Build A Clay Pot Candle Heater & Do They Really Work?

 So why all the fuss about candle heaters?
 Why are so many people still building them?

-While a candle heater doesn’t increase the amount of heat released by the burning candle.
+While a candle heater doesn’t increase the heat the burning candle releases.

 It DOES allow you to convert that heat from one transfer mode to another.

-And thus, it makes the heat much more useful to humans.
+Thus, it makes heat much more useful to humans.

 Let me explain…